1024jp/WFColorCode/README.md

 -----------------------------

 ### Swift Package Manager

 WFColorCode is SwiftPM compatible.

 ### Source files

-If you use neither CocoaPods nor SwiftPM, place NSColor+ColorCode.swift and NSColor+HSL.swift in Classes/ directory somewhere in your project.
+If you don't use SwiftPM, place NSColor+ColorCode.swift and NSColor+HSL.swift in Classes/ directory somewhere in your project.

 License
 -----------------------------

 © 2014-2019 1024jp.

 The source code is distributed under the terms of the __MIT License__.
 See the bundled "[LICENSE](LICENSE)" for details.